If we were serious about cutting carbon emissions...

 All this carbon is going somewhere; it doesn't come as a surprise to me that it is making the changes scientists say it is.
 Building up renewable power is going to require redundancy with fossil fuel plants.
 That significantly drives up costs.
 It's a huge undertaking and I think we need to get on with it pronto.

 Building up renewable power is going to make carbon emissions worse in the short run.
 I believe in living locally to mitigate carbon emissions.
 My 4040 bill is designed to do just that; 40% of people driving 40% less by working from home.
+Let your fingers do the walking.

 I do have my opinions on all the other typical political issues which I share on my website.
 We currently have runaway budget deficits.
-I don't think we are going to solve climate change, Medicare for all, free college education and UBI (universal basic income) all at the same time.
+I don't think we are going to solve climate change, Medicare for All, free college education and UBI (universal basic income) all at the same time.
 After climate change, I believe in reducing the deficit and shoring up social security.
 A significant cut in social security benefits for my generation is not acceptable.

 - = -